-This difference is reflected in the software that designers choose to use.
+So, to continue, this difference in image type is reflected in the software available to you.
 Some software has powerful raster capabilities.
 Other software is geared toward vector illustration.
-If you're new to designing, you'll need to select your program accordingly, or give both a try.
+If you're new to designing, you should think about which type of image you might be interested in working with, and maybe even give both a try.

-I happen to stick exclusively to raster images and Adobe programs.
+For me, I tried vector design, but it wasn't my thing.
+Consequently I stick almost exclusively to raster imaging and Adobe programs.
 This is probably the most common choice among designers, but that doesn't mean it's right for everyone.
 Here's a brief rundown of the most popular software choices:

 Adobe Photoshop: Raster imaging program.
 Costly (in the range of several hundred dollars).